rpwagner/rpwagner.github.io/about.md

 ### 2011

-These videos were the results of an amazing collaboration between the [San Diego Supercomputer Center](https://www.sdsc.edu), the [Argonne Leadership Computing Facility](https://www.alcf.anl.gov), and the [Oak Ridge Leadership Computing Facility](https://www.olcf.ornl.gov).
-We were fortunate to be able to share these during [SC11](http://sc11.supercomputing.org) and at a [CineGrid](https://en.wikipedia.org/wiki/CineGrid) Workshop.

 **CineGrid International Workshop 2011:** [*Direct Numerical Simulations of Cosmological Reionization – Field Comparison: Density*](https://youtu.be/QNc9GTzogUo).
 This video was rendered in stereoscopic 4K and presented in 3D in the [Qualcomm Institute Auditorium](https://qi.ucsd.edu/services/event-spaces/).

 **insideHPC:** [*Research Team Does Galactic Volume Difference Rendering at SC11*](https://youtu.be/ZqA1WbeZ6pk)